Autler-Townes spectroscopy of a Rydberg ladder: Generating an Error Signal

 \section{Generating an Error Signal}

 The comparatively lower noise of the TPAT signal makes it suitable for generating an error signal that can be used to lock the laser driving the upper-leg transition.
 We demonstrate this via modulation transfer spectroscopy, applying a 300~kHz modulation on the frequency of the laser driving the lower-leg transition and demodulating the transmission of the upper-leg light at the same frequency.
 Doing so yields the error signal shown in Fig.\ \ref{fig:error_sig}.
+From the slope and rms noise of the error signal near $\delta_{\mathrm{u}} = 0$, measured to be 0.66~mV/MHz and 0.04~mV, respectively, we infer a frequency noise sensitivity of $61\text{~} \mathrm{Hz}/\sqrt{\mathrm{Hz}}$ for a measurement bandwidth of 1~MHz.

-The TPAT error signal marks the location of the two-photon resonance.
+The central transmission maximum of the TPAT feature marks the location of the two-photon resonance, understood here as a peak in transmission arising from the symmetric overlap of Autler–Townes–split dressed states rather than a true eigenstate resonance.
 When only the upper-leg laser is locked to this signal, its frequency will vary with changes in the frequency of the lower-leg laser.
 Upon additionally locking the lower-leg laser to a fixed reference -- such as the one-photon lower-leg resonance, e.g., using saturated-absorption spectroscopy \cite{glaser_sas} -- the upper-leg laser will now also be locked to the corresponding single-photon atomic resonance.

 We note that the capture range of the lock can be dynamically tuned via adjustment of the lower-leg laser intensity without altering the lock frequency set point, as the Rabi frequency of the lower-leg light tunes the width of the avoided crossing in the TPAT spectroscopy signal.
 We find that we can increase the lock capture range over 8~MHz without any significant change in the error signal slope.